 As always, let’s cover some pro tips for making these cupcakes extra-celebration-worthy:

 - Once the cupcakes are frosted, store them in the refrigerator.
-Cream cheese frosting doesn’t hold up too well to prolonged periods of time at room temperature, so after a while it might weep or start to melt.
+Cream cheese frosting doesn’t hold up too well for prolonged periods of time at room temperature, so after a while, it might weep or start to melt.
 If you keep the frosting refrigerated, you’ll keep those cupcakes perky until it’s time to celebrate.

 - Not a huge fan of cream cheese frosting?
 Try chocolate frosting instead!

 Whether you have a reason to celebrate or just need a little added color and sweetness in your life lately, these cupcakes are your new fun friend (no social distancing required).Print

 Fluffy-soft and flavorful sprinkle-flecked vanilla cupcakes topped with a smooth, sweet cream cheese frosting.
 These easy treats are a party in cupcake form!

 - 1 3/4 cups granulated sugar

 - 1 cup milk**

 - 1/2 cup rainbow sprinkles, plus more for topping***

 For the frosting: